SciML/NeuralPDE.jl/docs/src/pinn/poisson_annulus.md

 \end{align*}
 ```

+To solve partial differential equations in nonstandard geometries, one would need to either write the PDE in terms of the basis coordinates of the domain.

+For example, to solve the poisson equation on a cylindrical domain, the user can write the poisson equation in cylindrical coordinates as follows

 We represent *physical* coordinates, ``(x,y)``, and field variable ``u`` in terms of reference coordinates ``r,\theta`` which stand for *radius*, and *angle* respectively.
 We apply the following boundary conditions:

 ```math